spencermountain/efrt/README.md

   <code>npm install efrt-unpack</code>
 </div>

-if you have data that looks like this:
+if your data looks like this:
 ```js
 var data = {
   bedfordshire: 'England',